 experienced this side effect of a constant dry hacking cough for over nine months, before my doctor told me it might be the blood pressure medications

 I was taking before prescribing another.
 My overall health had started

 to deteriorate because of lack of sleep from the constant coughing.

 Lets take a look at how these drugs reduces your blood pressure and also their undesirable effects on your health.

 Water pills are also called diuretics.
 They stimulate the kidneys to excrete more salt and fluid, reducing your blood pressure, thereby lowering the pressure within your artery.
-While all these excess sodium and water are flushed out of your body, at the same time a host of essential water-soluble nutrients are also being flushed out.
+While all these excess sodium and water are being flushed out of your body, at the same time a host of essential water-soluble nutrients are also being flushed out.